-The foundation grants described above can provide an efficient means to generate development funds for a new journal.
+The foundation grants described above can provide an efficient means to generate development funds for a converting journal.
 In contrast, relying on smaller gifts from individual donors will increase your organization's fundraising costs (however they might be measured).
 Whether this is a material concern will depend on the role such fundraising plays in your funding model.
-While few publishers would want to rely on annual fundraising as a recurring program to cover operating costs, some journals have attracted donations from multiple sources, including individuals, museums, universities, art galleries, corporations, and foundations.38
+While few publishers would want to rely on annual fundraising as a recurring program to cover operating costs, some journals have attracted donations